-At doses of 200 and 400 mg/kg, the methanol extracts of Bombax buonopozense showed significant antidiarrhoeal activity against castor oil-induced diarrhoea as compared with the control group.
-It significantly (P<0.01) reduced the frequency of diarrhoea and consistency of defecations.
+At doses of 200 and 400 mg/kg, the methanol extracts of B. buonopozense showed significant antidiarrhoeal activity against castor oil-induced diarrhoea as compared with the control group.
+It significantly (p<0.01) reduced the frequency of diarrhoea and consistency of defecations.
 It also showed a dose related decrease in castor oil-induced diarrhoea.

-In addition, the administration of the aqueous extract of Bombax buonopozense in rats caused a significant reduction in the progression of charcoal meal and in the intestinal transit time.
+It was observed that, the administration of the extract of B. buonopozense in rats caused a significant reduction in the progression of charcoal meal and in the intestinal transit time.